samukbg/PuzzleCaptchaPCL/README.md

 ```

 ### Want To Support This Project?
-All I have ever asked is to be active by submitting bugs, features, and sending those pull requests down!
+All I have ever asked is to be active by submitting bugs, features, and sending pull requests!